Over 10 billion animals raised for food in the U.S. annually endure inhumane treatment.

 Although leading nonprofits and major animal protection organizations, are advancing legislative and legal means to control intensive confinement production practices, the legal and legislative process is very slow to change these conditions.

-In 1998, Adele Douglass, now the Executive Director of Humane Farm Animal Care, creator of the Certified Humane Raised and Handled® program had a vision to help more farm animals by educating consumers that the fastest way to change these practices was through a market places solution.
+In 1998, Adele Douglass Jolley, now the Founder and CEO of Humane Farm Animal Care, creator of the Certified Humane Raised and Handled® program had a vision to help more farm animals by educating consumers that the fastest way to change these practices was through a market places solution.

-As a veteran lobbyist and former congressional staff member, Ms. Douglass knew the limitations of the legislative process.
+As a veteran lobbyist and former congressional staff member, Mrs. Jolley knew the limitations of the legislative process.
 She immediately saw how a certification and labeling program, that would be available to all producers, would enable consumers to vote with their wallets for more humane production practices.
 She has been working ever since to make that vision a reality.

 Now we need your help!